The Sea of Monsters: Plot

 Annabeth, Percy, and Tyson join Clarisse's quest to the Bermuda Triangle.
 To enter the Triangle, the ship tries to pass between Charybdis and Scylla, who attack and destroy it.
 Clarisse gets separated from the others while Tyson seemingly dies in the explosion, so Percy and Annabeth board a lifeboat and head to the nearest island.
 After traveling through the narrow strait that Charybdis and Scylla guarded, the two land on the island of the witch-queen Circe.
 Realizing that she has turned dozens of men into guinea pigs, they turn the guinea pigs back into men and escape on the pirate's ship Queen Anne's Revenge, which Percy can control.

-The duo manage to pass the Sirens and reach the island of the cyclops Polyphemus, discovering that he has captured Clarisse.
+The duo manage to pass the sirens and reach the island of the cyclops Polyphemus, discovering that he has captured Clarisse.
 Before journeying to the island's center, Percy and Annabeth meet Grover, pretending to be a female cyclops to trick Polyphemus into not eating him.
-Tyson also arrives to help, having been rescued by Rainbow from the Birmingham's wreckage.
+Tyson also arrives to help, having been rescued by Rainbow from the Birminghams wreckage.
 They find the Golden Fleece, but Polyphemus destroys the Queen Anne's Revenge, forcing the group to escape on Rainbow and a few other hippocampi.
-In Miami, Percy realizes that Clarisse must fly back to camp alone as per her prophecy, but Luke captures him and the others.
+In Miami, Percy gives the fleece to Clarisse to fly back to camp alone as per her prophecy, but Luke captures him and the others.
 Taken aboard the Princess Andromeda, Percy makes contact with Camp Half-Blood through the goddess Iris and tricks Luke into confessing that he poisoned Thalia’s tree, exonerating Chiron, who is reinstated.
 Enraged, Luke battles Percy, but Chiron and other centaurs known as the Party Ponies arrive to rescue them.

 The Golden Fleece is hung on Thalia's pine tree, which is cured.
 Having cleared the obstacle of Polyphemus luring in searchers through the Golden Fleece, Grover is given a furlough on his quest to find the god Pan.
 The camp holds a second chariot race, which Percy and Annabeth win with Tyson's help, who departs after accepting an offer from Poseidon to work in the god's underwater forges.
 However, the Fleece's magic is too strong, and it resurrects Thalia, providing another possible demigod for the Great Prophecy, which Percy realizes was Kronos' intention all along.